Chip-L/trackster/README.md

 The initial specs are in the MISC folder in resources.
 When complete the Codecademy solution will be there too.

 Codecademy's working site is here: https://s3.amazonaws.com/codecademy-content/projects/trackster/index.html - it doesn't appear to sort.

+# My notes and observations:
+So the description says this uses MusicGraph and links to that API.
+In actuality, when you get in to the steps, it uses LastFM.
+Fortunately the steps provide the proper links.